Select option 2

 Our expert nurse navigator can help you schedule appointments with all the specialists your child needs.

 Children with neuromuscular conditions such as cerebral palsy (CP) usually require the expertise of a comprehensive team of healthcare professionals from orthopedics, neurology and other specialties as needed.
 You'll find that at Nemours/Alfred I. duPont Hospital for Children’s Cerebral Palsy Center.
 Our CP care is among the very best in the world.
 In fact, we’re consistently ranked among the best children’s hospitals in the nation by U.S. News & World Report.
-Our Orthopedics Department is ranked sixth in the nation and our Neurology Department is also recognized among the country’s top programs.

 At the Cerebral Palsy Center, we offer a wide range of specialists from a variety of departments — all of whom can be called in to help your child reach the best possible health, comfort and quality of life.